brycewray/hugo-site/content/posts/2018/10/web-typography-part-1.md

 subtitle: Part 1 of a two-part series on Web typography

-description: This is Part 1 of a two-part series on Web typography.
+description: Can we just agree that type on the Web should be, y’know, readable?

 author: Bryce Wray